Kim Faison, Assistant Coordinator: 734-240-7110

 Monroe County Community Corrections provides alternative sanctions and services as sentencing options for eligible offenders, at the discretion of the court, with the goal of rehabilitating offenders and reducing the occurrence of repeat criminal offenses that result in a term of incarceration in jail or prison and/or community supervision.

 Control and management is promoted, enhanced and increased through the support of the State, County and local program provider’s partnership in the management of the offenders.
 The State provides funding for alternative sentencing options and the funding is renewed yearly with the approval of a Comprehensive Plan.
-The State's prison commitment rate has dropped since PA 511 was adopted in 1988, indicating Community Corrections Programs are efficiently working towards the Act's goal, throughout the State of Michigan.
+The State's prison commitment rate has decreased since the public act was adopted in 1988, indicating Community Corrections Programs are efficiently working towards the act's goal throughout the State of Michigan.

 Community Corrections Act